-- 4.1 You should inform your line manager/head teacher if you identify any deficiency in the service provided by the School resulting from breaches of this Code.
-If you have concerns about raising the deficiency with your line manager, and wish to maintain confidentiality, you can use the School's Confidential Reporting Code.
-Under this code you should make disclosures about possible malpractice to: - a) Your line manager - b) Where (a) is inappropriate, the Headteacher or a senior leader - c) Where (a) and (b) are inappropriate, you should approach the Chair of Governors - d) Where the disclosure relates to potential harm/abuse of a child, you should contact the Local Authority Designated Officer (LADO); contact details can be found in the Child Protection procedures and on the County Council website. - e) If the concern is regarding financial irregularities or fraud then you should report to the Headteacher/Chair of Governors.
+- 4.1 You should inform your head teacher if you identify any deficiency in the service provided by the school resulting from breaches of this Code.
+If you have concerns about raising the deficiency, and wish to maintain confidentiality, you can use the School's Confidential Reporting Code.
+Under this code you should make disclosures about possible malpractice to: - a) The Headteacher or a senior leader - b) Where (a) is inappropriate, you should approach the Chair of Governors - d) Where the disclosure relates to potential harm/abuse of a child, you should contact the Local Authority Designated Officer (LADO); contact details can be found in the Child Protection procedures, on the board in the staffroom and on the County Council website. - e) If the concern is regarding financial irregularities or fraud then you should report to the Headteacher/Chair of Governors.
 Where this is not appropriate you should contact Audit Service at the Local Authority.